Efficient Autoregressive Inference for Transformer Probabilistic Models: Experiments

-\paragraph{Synthetic functions.} We consider two prediction tasks: \textbf{(i)} functions drawn from Gaussian processes (GPs;~\citealp{rasmussen2006gaussian}) where the \emph{kernel type} is sampled from a predefined set, along with its hyperparameters, and \textbf{(ii)} a non-Gaussian sawtooth process with discontinuous derivatives.
-All models are trained on data from these processes and evaluated on new draws (see \cref{appendix-experiment_details-data}). \emph{Results:} As shown in~\cref{tab:gp-saw-eeg}, TNP w/ buffer ($K=16$) achieves log-likelihoods comparable to TNP-D-AR while providing substantial speedups (\cref{fig:sample-generation-time}).
-To verify that our buffer training doesn't degrade standard AR capability, we deploy the same model with $K=1$ (effectively disabling the buffer by processing one point at a time).
-This matches TNP-D-AR performance exactly, confirming that our approach preserves full AR quality when buffer acceleration isn't used.
+\paragraph{Synthetic functions.} We consider two prediction tasks: \textbf{(i)} functions drawn from Gaussian processes (GPs;~\citealp{rasmussen2006gaussian}) where the \emph{kernel type} is sampled from a set, and its hyperparameters, and \textbf{(ii)} a non-Gaussian sawtooth process with discontinuous derivatives.
+All models are trained and evaluated on distinct draws from these processes (see \cref{appendix-experiment_details-data}). \emph{Results:} As shown in~\cref{tab:gp-saw-eeg}, TNP w/ buffer ($K=16$)\footnote{\arxiv{See \cref{app:buffer_ablation} for ablations on different buffer sizes.}} achieves \arxiv{performance} comparable to TNP-D-AR while providing substantial speedups (\cref{fig:sample-generation-time}), indicating that the buffer captures relevant target dependencies even without full context re-encoding.
+To verify that buffer training does not degrade AR capability, we deploy our model with $K=1$ (empty buffer), matching the performance of TNP-D-AR exactly.

 \paragraph{Electroencephalogram (EEG) data.} Following \citet{markou2022practical} and \citet{bruinsma2023autoregressive}, we train TNPs on EEG time series data \citep{zhang1995event}.
 Each trial contains 256 regularly sampled measurements across 7 correlated channels.
-Details of dataset construction are provided in~\cref{appendix-experiment_details-data}.
-We train on an interpolation setting as in \citet{bruinsma2023autoregressive} and evaluate on both forecasting and interpolation tasks.
-Interpolation uses random splits into context/targets; forecasting uses the first $N$ points as context and the next $M$ as targets (\cref{appendix-experiment_details-data,appendix-experiment_details-evals}).
-As in \cref{tab:gp-saw-eeg}, our method with $K{=}16$ is comparable to TNP-D-AR (slightly worse for forecasting), and substantially better than TNP-D (Ind) and TNP-ND.
+See~\cref{appendix-experiment_details-data} for dataset details.
+We train on an interpolation setting and evaluate on both forecasting and interpolation tasks.
+Interpolation uses random context/target splits; forecasting uses the first $N$ points as context and the next $M$ as targets (\cref{appendix-experiment_details-data,appendix-experiment_details-evals}).
+As shown in \cref{tab:gp-saw-eeg}, our method with $K{=}16$ is comparable to TNP-D-AR for interpolation but shows a larger gap for forecasting; deploying with $K{=}1$ (no buffer) closes this gap.
+In both settings, our method is substantially better than TNP-D-Ind and TNP-ND.
 Additional results (larger $M$; permutation effects in forecasting) are in \cref{appendix-additional_experiments:larger_m,appendix-additional_experiments:eeg_forecast_permute}.

 \paragraph{Multisensory causal inference model comparison and data prediction.}